brie de meaux, pickled red onions, herbed dijionaise

 $38.00

 The Hotel's Original Recipe, 1907.
 Plymouth Gin, Noilly Prat Dry, orange bitters.
-Served Tableside and paired with Chef Adam's Martini Snack: roasted chorizo croquette, Platinum Osetra caviar
+Served tableside and paired with Chef Michael's Martini Snack: roasted chorizo croquette, Platinum Osetra caviar

 The Perfect Knickerbocker Martini